Discover a new-to-you urban hiking trail in northwest Calgary: Waterfall Valley, Douglas Fir Trail, or Nose Hill Park.

 - Geocaching: Yes – one cache and one earthcache.

-2. Douglas Fir Trail, Edworthy Park – This is one of our favorite urban hikes as you can walk through old growth forest (some trees are 500 years old!) and it’s feels like you’re far from town.
+The Douglas Fir Trail is one of our favorite urban hikes as you can walk through old growth forest (some trees are 500 years old!) and it’s feels like you’re far from town.
 The trail is shaded, but pretty (especially in fall!) and the lookout offers fantastic views of the river.
-Children will love the racing to the lookout!
+Kids will love the bridges, and boulders near the lookout.

 - Distance: 2.2 km roundtrip from Angel’s Cafe in Edworthy Park (Bowness Road parking lot) to the lookout.